Heyuan9/Heyuan9.github.io/_pages/about.md

 * Utilization of Web and Knowledge: Web information is mixed with misinformation and factual information.
 How can we identify misinformation based on the goal of study and optimally utilize the filtered knowledge to reach our goal?

+* Evaluation of Agents and Understanding Model Behaviors

 To scale up affordable and accessible healthcare services, I envision one day chatbots can act at a trained clinical expert level to understand, comfort, and guide patients to recover.

 If you are a student looking for research opportunities in clinical/medical NLP, please fill out this [form](https://goo.gl/forms/XJY3W9TM5jeR6ov23) and email me with your research interest and NLP-related experience.